Better usage of data and alerts for IIOT

 → Insufficient data volume: While some industries have been collecting telemetry data, the volume is often not yet enough to provide a big enough sample size to draw patterns, co-relations.

-→ Incorrect data: The captured telemetry data sometimes do not correspond to the business goal customers are trying to achieve leveraging Big Data.
+→ Incorrect data: The captured telemetry data sometimes do not correspond to the goal customers are trying to achieve leveraging Big Data.

 → Different data formats and other data inconsistencies: Sometimes the telemetry data captured are in different formats and different time frames making it hard to aggregate.